Climate Smart Communities Certification Program

 Guidance and Recognition

 The Climate Smart Communities Certification (CSC) program provides local governments with a robust framework to guide their climate action and enables high-performing communities to achieve recognition for their leadership.
-Designed around the existing ten pledge elements, the certification program will recognize communities for their accomplishments through a rating system leading to four levels of award: Certified, Bronze, Silver and Gold.
+Designed around the existing ten pledge elements, the certification program recognizes communities for their accomplishments through a rating system leading to four levels of award: Certified, Bronze, Silver and Gold.